-You can also use beet hummus as a colourful and creamy sandwich or wrap spread, as a side to bbq meats or as a tasty and healthy addition to burgers.
-It also makes a deliciously gorgeous addition to a meze, antipasto or charcuterie board.
+You can also use beet hummus as a colorful and creamy sandwich or wrap spread, as a side to BBQ meats, or as a tasty and healthy burger addition.

 There are no hard and fast rules on this one.
 Some recipes state tahini is the basis for good hummus, whereas other traditional hummus recipes do not mention it.
-We didn’t use tahini in our Roasted Red Pepper Hummus, but that’s because we used chipotle, so it didn’t need tahini.
-If you wish to leave tahini out from this recipe, it will not detract from the delicious.
+I didn’t use tahini in our Roasted Red Pepper Hummus, but that’s because I used chipotle, so it didn’t need tahini.
+If you wish to leave tahini out of this recipe, it will not detract from the delicious flavor of roasted beets.

-The word “Hummus” literally means “chickpeas” in Arabic, so chickpeas are the basis for hummus.
-If you need to substitute chickpeas for some reason, you can make hummus from any cooked legume.
+Hummus means chickpeas in Arabic, so chickpeas are the basis for hummus.
+You can make hummus from any cooked legume if you need to substitute chickpeas.
 White beans are great, but you can also use soybeans, green peas, or even lentils.

 Yes, you can.
 If you have any leftover beet hummus, it will keep well in the freezer for up to six months.
-It is a great idea to fill portion size containers so you can defrost only what you need.
-Ensure not to overfill your containers as the hummus will expand when it freezes.
+Filling portion-size containers is a great idea so you can defrost only what you need.
+Ensure not to overfill your containers, as the hummus will expand when it freezes.
 Place the hummus in the fridge the day before to thaw.
 When it has defrosted, you may see some liquid sitting on top, so make sure you give it a good stir before serving to get that creamy consistency back.

 Beet hummus will last in the fridge in an airtight container for 4-5 days.
 If it thickens too much in the fridge, just add a little more water or olive oil and give it a good stir.
 It will become creamy again.